 Find Your Focus – While Preparing For Your Next Career Move

-Here is how you can find your focus if you are unemployed, laid off, furloughed and wondering, “What do I do now?”
+Here is how you can find your focus if you are unemployed, experiencing a job loss, or furloughed and wondering, “What do I do now?”

 My answer is, “Once you have secured your unemployment benefits, turn your attention to the things that are within your control.”